RE(a)D is the digital magazine of the journalism sequence of WKU's School of Journalism & Broadcasting.

 JOUR 325 Feature Writing (JOUR 302 or permission of instructor)

-Restricted Electives: 3 hours; the major coordinator can approve exceptions
+Restricted Electives: 3 hours; the Journalism Major coordinator can approve exceptions (prerequisite courses in italics)

 PJ 336 Picture Editing (PJ 131)

 JOUR 491 Internship (or JOUR 467 Practicum three times)